Daughters and sons of all tribes, and all nations,

 before we can summon the presence to scream:

-You crouched in chaos for days never ending.
+You crouched in chaos for days never-ending.

 You cried and clawed for a single survivor.

-Your tunnels into the horrible ashes
+Your tunnels into the ash and the agony

-have drained dreadful tides from our streets and our souls.
+drained dreadful tides from our streets and our souls.

 Haunted by memory, and tempered by flame,